 - A ‘Burning Issues’ session straight up front, within 3 mins of the forum beginning.

-- A service delivery ‘Gaps and Solutions’ session with the solutions specifically linked to particular gaps through use of the comment function.
+- A service delivery ‘Gaps and Solutions’ session with the solutions specifically linked to particular gaps through the use of the comment function.

 - A ‘world café’ style session focused on the 5 priority areas for review within the Models of Care, and